You might think it counter-intuitive but if you are new to commuting by bike, the winter is probably the best time to start.

 Tire choice is something you might also want to think about.
 You might want to consider prioritising puncture resistance over weight and performance for the winter months.
 Schwalbe’s Marathon Plus’ is a durable, virtually puncture-proof and grippy tire with low rolling resistance, but they are heavy and quite expensive.
 Still, there are few experiences more grim than repairing a puncture at the side of the road in the rain and with temperatures barely above freezing.

 The other thing to think about is lights.
-Yes, you can get some cheap lights from the supermarket, but might I suggest that you invest in something a bit more robust.
+Yes, you can get some cheap lights from the supermarket, but might we suggest that you invest in something a bit more robust.
 You can get USB rechargeable lights and headlights that not just make you visible but able to see the way ahead on an unlit cycle path –like the Taff Trail for example.
 The Taff Trail is unlit most of the way north of Castle Street and south of Tongwynlais.
 We’ve ridden it at 11pm at night and it’s not for the faint of heart.
 A set of these Cateye ones are a good starting point.
 They’re a bit expensive, but the battery life is excellent and the front light is pretty good on a dark trail.
 We have a whole article about lights, by the way…

 As for carrying your luggage, you can either use a rack and panniers or a ruck sack.
 Panniers will save you getting a sweaty back, but a ruck sack requires a bit less fiddling at either end of your ride and have less of an effect on the balance and feel of the bike.
 A pannier rack often doubles as a useful mud-guard though…